10 WARNING SIGNS OF CANCER IN DOGS & CATS

-If your pet has any of these early warning signs, you should take him or her to your veterinarian as soon as possible for a more complete examination.
+If your dog or cat has any of these early warning signs of cancer, you should take him or her to your veterinarian as soon as possible for a more complete examination.
 In addition, you should keep your pet away from environmental toxins like lawn fertilizers and surface and rug cleaners that have warning labels relative to children and pets.
 Many veterinarians see a link between environmental toxins and cancer.

 1. Swollen lymph nodes